 Fernández-Díaz, E., Rodríguez-Hoyos, C., Calvo Salvador, A., Braga Blanco, G., Fernández-Olaskoaga, L. & Gutiérrez-Esteban, P. (2019).
 Promoting a participatory convergence in a Spanish context: an inter-university action research project using visual narrative, Educational Action Research, 27(3), 362-378.

 Zeichner, K. (2010).
 Competition, economic rationalization, increased surveillance, and attacks on diversity: neo-liberalism and the transformation of teacher education in the US.
 Teaching and Teacher Education, 20(8), 1544-1552. https://doi.org/10.1016/j.tate.2010.06.004

 To cite this work, please use the following reference:

-Fernández-Díaz, E., Rodríguez-Hoyos, C., & Salvador, A. C. (2020).
+Fernández-Díaz, E., Rodríguez-Hoyos, C., & Salvador, A. C. (2020, January 20).
 Consciousness: Promoting critical citizenship through action research.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/consciousness-promoting-critical-citizenship-through-action-research/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/consciousness-promoting-critical-citizenship-through-action-research/